appfog/afdocs/customize/teams.markdown

 *Note: the Teams feature is currently in beta and only available to users on paid plans.*

 AppFog's Teams feature gives you the ability to invite other AppFog users to collaborate on app management.
 To add a user to an account, you simply email her an invitation.
-Once she accepts, she'll have the ability to sign into the account and manage the same set of apps and services, from the console as well as from the command line.
+Once she accepts, she'll have the ability to sign into the account and manage the same set of apps and services from the '`af`' command line tool.

 ### Invite a user